fidelity/theliv/readme.md

 So, in a way a system like Theliv is absolutely necessary to 'truly' scale cloud native architecture to thousands of developers in an organization.

-Finally theliv aims to be an extensible framework where custom checks can be plugged in whereever required.
+Finally theliv aims to be an extensible framework where custom checks can be plugged in wherever required.

 ### Goals